onwidget/astrowind/src/content/post/landing.md

 **Focus**: Enticing visitors to provide their personal details by offering something valuable in return.

-**Key Distinctive Feature**: Unlike “Click-through Landing Pages,” which guide users to another step, these directly gather user data.
+**Key Differentiator**: Unlike “Click-through Landing Pages,” which guide users to another step, these directly gather user data.

 **Example**: A digital marketing agency offering a free SEO audit in exchange for business contact details.